Global Professionals Unveil Intervention to Combat Bad Leadership, Development Crisis

 Gboyega Akinsanmi

-The Forum of Global Nigerian Professionals (FGNP) has unveiled an intervention aimed at combatting poor leadership and underdevelopment in Nigeria and other African countries by extension.
+The Forum of Global Nigerian Professionals (FGNP) has unveiled an intervention aimed at combating poor leadership and underdevelopment in Nigeria and other African countries by extension.

 FGNP, an assembly of accomplished professionals without bias for any ethnic nationality, political party and religious sects, also promised to boost inflows of diaspora remittances into the country with its drive to spur sustainable socio-economic development.